paszu/3DSRepo/Troubleshooting.md

    5. You may consider running a downgrade checker to see if you have a partial downgrade.
 2. If you have a hardmod and a NAND backup, flash the backup back to SysNAND.
 3. Try booting into recovery mode and updating your system.
-   *N.B. this probably will not work for downgrades to 2.1.0*
+   *This probably will not work for an Old 3DS downgraded to 2.1.0*
+   **This will BRICK a New 3DS downgraded to 2.1.0**
    1. Power off your 3DS by holding down the power button.
    2. Hold L+R+A+Up.
    3. Power on the 3DS.
    4. If you enter safe mode, update your 3DS **only if you have an entrypoint for the latest FW version and it is possible to downgrade from it** and attempt the downgrade again.
 4. Your 3DS may be bricked.
-Come on IRC for help.
+For real time support, contact me or any other channel operator at [#3dshacks on Rizon IRC](https://qchat.rizon.net/?channels=3dshacks&uio=d4).

 #### <a name="ts_sys_a9lh" />Black screen on SysNAND boot upon installing arm9loaderhax